 |Chia seeds-close up view.|

-Chia seeds come in variegated colors depending up on cultivar type and may vary in color from black, brown to off-white.
+Chia seeds come in variegated colors depending upon cultivar type and may vary in color from black, brown to off-white.
 Its seeds measure about 1 mm in diameter and resemble like miniature pinto beans.
-Its smooth outer cover is made of hygroscopic mucilage coat which absorbs water and swells up several times the original size.
+Its smooth outer cover is made up of hygroscopic mucilage coat which absorbs water and swells up several times the original size.

-Chia seeds compose almost of all the essential nutrients such as protein, omega-3 fatty acids, antioxidants, dietary fiber, vitamins and minerals essential for optimum growth and development in good proportions.
+Chia seeds compose almost all of the essential nutrients such as protein, omega-3 fatty acids, antioxidants, dietary fiber, vitamins and minerals critical to optimum growth and development in right proportions.

-An important omega 3-fatty acid in chia is alpha-linoleic acid (ALA).
-Studies found that ALA and other omega 3 fatty acids by virtue of their anti-inflammatory actions help lessen blood pressure, coronary artery disease, strokes and breast, colon, and prostate cancers risks.
+An essential omega 3-fatty acid in chia is α -linolenic acid (ALA).
+Studies found that omega-3 fatty acids such as ALA by virtue of their anti-inflammatory actions help lessen blood pressure, coronary artery disease, strokes and breast, colon, and prostate cancers risks.
 Adequate quantities of omega-3's in the diet may be essential for normal development and maturation of nervous system in infants and young children.

-Chia seeds compose of several health benefiting anti-oxidants namely ferulic acid, caffeic acid, quercetin, etc.
+Chia seeds compose of many health benefiting antioxidants namely ferulic acid, caffeic acid, quercetin, etc.

 100 g seeds provide about 91% of daily recommended intake levels of dietary fiber.
-The outer coat of chia is made of water-soluble mucilage, a non-starch polysaccharide (NSP), which swells up several times and acquires gel-like consistency.
+The outer coat of the seeds consists of water-soluble mucilage, a non-starch polysaccharide (NSP), which swells up several times and acquires gel-like consistency.
 Mucilage helps in smooth digestion and bowel movements.

 Chia is a gluten free grain.
-People with known sensitivity to gluten sensitivity or celiac's disease can safely add it in their diet.
+People with known sensitivity to gluten sensitivity or celiac's disease can safely add it to their diet.

 The seeds are an excellent source of vitamins like niacin, riboflavin, thiamin, folic acid.
-Niacin is an important B-complex vitamin found abundantly in chia, nearly more than twice the amount in sesame seeds.
-100 g of chia provide about 8.83 mg or 55% of daily-required levels of niacin.
-Niacin helps reduce LDL-cholesterol levels in the blood.
-In addition, it enhances GABA activity inside the brain which in turn helps reduce anxiety and neurosis.
+Niacin is an essential B-complex vitamin found abundantly in them, nearly more than twice the amount in sesame seeds.
+100 g of chia provide about 8.83 mg or 55% of daily required levels of niacin.
+Niacin helps reduce LDL-cholesterol concentrations in the blood.
+Besides, it enhances GABA activity inside the brain which in turn helps reduce anxiety and neurosis.

 The seeds are good sources of many essential minerals.
-Calcium, phosporous, iron, manganese, and magnesium are particularly concentrated in chia.
+Calcium, phosphorous, iron, manganese, and magnesium particularly concentrated in chia.
 Many of these minerals have a vital role in bone mineralization, red blood cell production, enzyme synthesis, as well as regulation of cardiac and skeletal muscle activities.

-Just a few tablespoon full of chia a day provides enough recommended levels of phenolic anti-oxidants, minerals, vitamins and protein.
+Just a few tablespoons full of chia a day provides enough recommended levels of phenolic anti-oxidants, minerals, vitamins, and protein.

-In its native field, chia harvested and processed in the same way like that of amaranth and quinoa.
-Traditionally, its mature seed-heads cut, dried under sunlight, threshed and winnowed to remove chaff in order to obtain clean chia seeds.
+In its natural field, chia harvested and processed in the same way as that of amaranth and quinoa.
+Traditionally, its mature seed heads cut, dried under sunlight, threshed and winnowed to remove chaff in order to obtain fresh chia seeds.

-Chia seeds are small, about pinhead size, deep-brown in color and feature sooth, shiny surface, measuring about 1 mm in diameter.
-Salba chia seeds are genetic variant of wild chia and come in white color.
+Chia seeds are small, about pinhead size, deep brown in color and feature smooth, shiny surface, measuring about 1 mm in diameter.
+Salba chia seeds are the genetic variant of wild chia and come in white color.
 Chia can be stored in good condition for several months to years in polybags/bins.
-Ground chia, however, should be stored inside an airtight box and placed in cool dark place where it can store for few weeks.
+Ground chia, however, should be stored inside an airtight box and placed in a cool dark place where it can store for few weeks.

-Chia can be readily available all round the season in the market.
+Chia can be readily available all around the season in the market.
 Cleaned whole seeds, and ground flour in airtight packs, bulk bins are displayed for sale in these stores.

 Here are some serving tips:

 Chia can be used in several ways.
 Aztecs and Mayans happen to drink chia mixed in hot water and prepare thin gruel.
 In the present day Mexico, chia seeds consumed in many novel ways.
-Chia fresco or agua de chia is a refreshing summer drink made of groung chia, lemon juice and sugar.
+Chia fresco or agua de chia is a refreshing summer drink made of ground chia, lemon juice, and sugar.